-To tackle the above challenges with the D-antigen ELISA assay for poliovirus quantification we developed an HPLC-based poliovirus quantification assay.
+To tackle the above challenges with the D-antigen ELISA assay for poliovirus quantification, we developed an HPLC-based poliovirus quantification assay.
 We reasoned that a cation exchange (CEX) chromatography based HPLC method, capable of analyzing large molecules or particles based on their differences in surface charge would provide a starting point for such an assay.
 CEX separates ionic molecules based on their affinity with the cation exchanger in the column.
 The decision to explore a cation exchange (CEX) chromatography approach was fueled by the fact that the three polio virus strains have slightly different capsid proteins.
-Further analysis indeed showed small variations in acidity meaning that the isoelectric points of the capsid proteins from the strains differ.
+Further analysis indeed showed small variations in acidity, meaning that the isoelectric points of the capsid proteins from the strains differ.

 Based on our extensive experience with chromatography, we predicted that using either a pH or salt gradient would not result in sufficient separation between the peaks of the three strains.
 Subsequent laboratory testing proved our hypothesis.
 We therefore decided to create a cunning combination of a salt and pH gradient to ensure elution of the three strains separately.
-This new method resulted in a complete separation and determination of each of the three virus strains, delivering very precise quantitative and qualitative results in one go.
+This new method resulted in a complete separation and determination of each of the three virus strains.
+It delivered very precise quantitative and qualitative results in one go.
 This novel CEX assay allows testing of the drug product 3 times more cost-effective with a significantly lower invalid rate and a significantly lower detection limit per strain compared to the D-antigen ELISA.
 Additionally, when using the CEX assay for in process samples, cross contaminations of the other virus strains can be detected, which would not have been detected with the ELISA.

-This example is a clear demonstration of our ability at Batavia Biosciences to think out of the box and to deliver relevant, fit for purpose, robust assays.
-We believe that there are countless possibilities for the development of novel assays, be it biochemical, analytical or biomolecular in nature.
+This example is a clear demonstration of our ability at Batavia Biosciences to think out of the box and deliver relevant, fit for purpose, robust assays.
+We believe that there are countless possibilities for development of novel assays, be it biochemical, analytical or biomolecular in nature.
 It is always very rewarding to see our creation making a difference in the development of a novel product.